jli488/COMPSCI-235-Assignment/README.md

 $ pip install -r requirements.txt
 ```

-When using PyCharm, follow the path of 'File'->'Settings'->'Project:COMPSCI-235-Assignment' to configure the virtual environment (either use a created one or create a new one from there).
+When using PyCharm, follow the path of 'File'->'Settings'->'Project:COMPSCI-235-Assignment' to configure the virtual environment: select 'Project Interpreter', click on the gearwheel button and select 'Add'.
+Click the 'Existing environment' radio button to select the virtual environment.
+Otherwise, you can also create a new virtual environment from there.

 ## Execution